 The Cougars haven't made the NCAA Tournament since 2008, but that could change in the coming years.

-The son of the two-time NBA All-Star may look like his dad, but he’s piloting a course of his own.
+The son of the two-time NBA All-Star will play his biggest role at Washington State this season.
+And he may look like his dad, but he's piloting a course of his own.